APSL/simple-crypt/README.md

 I (Andrew Cooke) am not sure Python 2.7 support is such a good idea.
 You should really use something like [keyczar](http://www.keyczar.org/).
 But there seems to be a demand for this, so better the devil you know...

-Release 5.0 replaced `pycrypto` with `pycryptodome`, a drop-in replacement that is actively maintained. `pycryptodome` only supports Python 3.4 and above, so support for Python 2.7 was dropped in this release (tested with Python 3.7.4).
-Release 5.0 is backward compatible with output from release 2.0 - 4.1.7.

 ## Warnings